 The indigenous drums of the Cross River region of southeastern Nigeria and southwestern Cameroon are distinctive for their "wedge and ring" method of tightening the skin.
 These drums are a regional phenomenon; they are not identified with any particular ethnic community, nor with any specific cultural group or initiation club.
 They are historically found from southeastern Nigeria to Gabon.
 Whereas most communities in the vast region used this type of drum, some initiation societies have also used additional and distinctive drums exclusively for their club.

 Identifying a common morphology in these drums is merely the first step in understanding their cultural history.
-The selection of materials is also important, because in many cases symbolic skins and wood are used depending on the context of drumming activity.
+The selection of materials is also important, because in many cases symbolic skins and wood are used depending on the ritual or leisure context they are used in.
 Also, the function of the drum must be studied, because this determines the spectrum of sounds produced through the drums.
 For example, preliminary research has found completely different contexts for the use of "wedge and ring" drums in western Cuba and in Panamá.
-In western Cuba, these drums are used exclusively by initiated members of the Abakuá mutual-aid society, who use the lead drum to communicate to other sacred instruments inside a temple, as well as to instruct the movements of an "Ireme" masked dancer representing a "bush spirit ancestor" of the group.
+In western Cuba, these drums are used exclusively by initiated members of the Abakuá mutual-aid society, who use the lead drum to communicate to other sacred instruments inside a temple, as well as to instruct the movements of an "Íreme" masked dancer representing a "bush spirit ancestor" of the group.
 In Panamá, drums with the same morphology are used to enliven public festivals like carnivals, cultural gatherings, as well as annual processions to celebrate the patron saint of a particular city.

 Used in quite different contexts, the sounds produced by the Cuban "Bonkó" and by the Panamanian "Tamborito" are quite different, as are the rhythms played on them.
 In Suriname, where I don't have any recorded examples, the "wedge and ring" drum is used in a spiritual context, according to Gilbert (1940), who wrote: